 The Teal Pumpkin Project, which was created by the nonprofit organization Food Allergy Research & Education (FARE), is encouraging households to paint a pumpkin teal and place it on their front porch, indicating that the house is giving out non-food items like small toys, stickers, and crayons so that kids with allergies will be able to enjoy Halloween without fear of accidentally triggering a trip to the emergency room.
 A teal pumpkin on your doorstep next to your normal orange jack-o’-lanterns will signify that you have allergy-free offerings.

 The project may have more of an impact than you think, considering the fact that 1 in 13 children now has an allergy.
 That’s an average of two kids in every elementary school class.

-“We are thrilled to see so many people embracing the Teal Pumpkin Project as a way to ensure kids with food allergies can enjoy a safe, fun Halloween experience just like their friends," said Veronica LaFemina, spokeswoman for Food Allergy Research & Education in a statement.
+“We are thrilled to see so many people embracing the Teal Pumpkin Project as a way to ensure kids with food allergies can enjoy a safe, fun Halloween experience just like their friends," said Veronica LaFemina, spokeswoman for FARE, in a statement.

 To get started, you can buy some teal paint or print out a flyer to let parents know that you will be handing out non-edibles or allergen-free treats to little monsters on Halloween.
 Then hand out all of the goodies.

 Joanna Fantozzi and Carolyn Menyes contributed to this report.